List of Naruto characters: Tsunade Senju

-Tsunade (綱手), as well as her former teammates Jiraiya and Orochimaru, is a former student of Hiruzen Sarutobi.
-Despite looking like a buxom woman in her twenties, Tsunade is actually an older woman in her fifties who uses a transformation technique to maintain her youthful appearance.
+Tsunade Senju (千手 綱手, Senju Tsunade), as well as her former teammates Jiraiya and Orochimaru, is a former student of Hiruzen Sarutobi.
+Despite looking like a beautiful and buxom woman in her twenties, Tsunade is actually an older woman in her fifties who uses a transformation technique to maintain her youthful appearance.
 Tsunade is also the granddaughter of the First Hokage Hashirama Senju and Mito Uzumaki with many referring to her by the Japanese honorific "hime" (princess).
 Despite her connections to the first three Hokage, Tsunade hates the position when she is first introduced.
-After her friend Dan Katō and brother Nawaki Senju die in pursuit of their dreams to become Hokage, she loses faith in the title and the concept of dreams.
+After her boyfriend Dan Katō and brother Nawaki Senju die in pursuit of their dreams to become Hokage, she loses faith in the title and the concept of dreams.
 She regains her faith in both after meeting Naruto Uzumaki, who consistently overcomes any obstacle in his own dreams of being Hokage.
 As a result, Tsunade accepts the position of Fifth Hokage (五代目火影, Godaime Hokage) to protect Konohakagure on behalf of everyone she has loved, also later taking Sakura as her apprentice, much like Orochimaru with Sasuke and Jiraiya with Naruto.
 By the end of the series, Tsunade retires at the end of the Fourth Great Ninja War and bestows the Hokage title to Kakashi.
 She is last seen in the epilogue attending a meeting with other recent Kage that have also retired.

 Despite the importance of her position, Tsunade tends to laze around and avoid her everyday duties, instead leaving them for her assistant Shizune.
 She does however take her role very seriously in situations where Konoha is in danger, and throughout Part II leads the village in combating the Akatsuki.
 Tsunade is a compulsive gambler with terrible luck, though with a rare winning streak perceived by her as a bad omen.
 Despite her odd personality, Tsunade is a highly talented medical ninja who can heal injuries that most others would consider incurable, and also possesses superhuman strength that allows her to reduce buildings to rubble.
 The pinnacle of her skills is the Creation Rebirth jutsu and its derived technique, the Strength of a Hundred Technique, which she taught to her disciple Sakura.
 This way, both Tsunade and Sakura use mitotic regeneration to make them nearly unkillable in battle.
 In the Japanese anime, Tsunade's voice actress is Masako Katsuki, and her English voice actress is Debi Mae West.
 In some of the video games, however, her English voice actress is Mary Elizabeth McGlynn, starting from Naruto: Ultimate Ninja 2 to Naruto Shippuden: Ultimate Ninja 4, Naruto: Ultimate Ninja Heroes 2 and only Naruto: Ultimate Ninja Storm 1.